 4. Develop a design framework

-Via a process akin to design-driven innovation, I frame your industry category in terms of its product futures.
-This is an attempt to unveil the actual meaning of a current product and/or intended innovation in the mind of the market.
+Via a process akin to design-driven innovation, I attempt to unveil the actual meaning of a current product and/or intended innovation in the “mind of the market.”
 For example, perhaps a financial loan product is really an “insurance policy” in the mind of its users.
 In which case, the “insurance properties” of that product might become its design-driven purpose.
-This might entail looking more broadly at the theme of “insurance” and seeing how it might be re-imagined via the use of computational technologies, if applicable.
-This approach reveals a set of possible product strategies to frame the innovation.
+This might entail looking more broadly at the theme of “insurance” and seeing how it might be re-imagined via the use of advanced technologies, like AI, etc.

-Finally, I synthesize the digital landscape and design framework in order to describe a set of digitally-native strategic futures and tangible actions to get there.
-To be clear, I seldom make strong recommendations at this point as it causes a bias in the process.
-Rather, I aim to expose a set of proposals via what I call “pillars of change”.
+Finally, I synthesize the above steps into a set of digital product and tech initiatives.
+I typically aim to expose a set of proposals via what I call “pillars of change”.
 These are themes around which an actual strategy might be constructed to make use of the specific product/tech proposals.
 It is seldom my place to state a strategy, but rather to suggest what it could be given the above synthesis.